 WTM Meaning in Text

-• How tone and intent change its interpretation
+• How tone changes its interpretation

 2. What Does “WTM Meaning in Text” Actually Mean?